Kharge slams Modi govt, says those 'destroying' democracy are talking of saving it | Politics

 - India

-Congress president Mallikarjun Kharge on Monday hit back at the government for raising Rahul Gandhi's democracy remarks in Parliament, saying those ''crushing'' democracy are talking of saving it.
+Congress president Mallikarjun Kharge on Monday hit back at the government for raising Rahul Gandhi's democracy remarks in Parliament and demanding an apology from him, saying those ''crushing'' democracy are talking of saving it.

 Gandhi had recently alleged in London that the structures of Indian democracy are under “brutal attack” and there is a full-scale assault on the institutions of the country.